Highlights from the Ratings and Financial Report for CMS Energy Corporation (CMS)

 Barclays gave a rating of “Overweight” to CMS, setting the target price at $67 in the report published on March 10th of the current year.

-During the last 5 trading sessions, CMS rose by +0.33%, which changed the moving average for the period of 200-days by +1.03% in comparison to the 20-day moving average, which settled at $63.84.
-In addition, CMS Energy Corporation saw 4.47% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CMS fell by -0.08%, which changed the moving average for the period of 200-days by +0.59% in comparison to the 20-day moving average, which settled at $63.83.
+In addition, CMS Energy Corporation saw 3.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading